umhau/FriendlyIdiots/fabric-1.19.0/readme.txt

 4. Go to: C:\Users\%username%\AppData\Roaming\.minecraft

-5. Paste the 'mods' folder into the '.minecraft' folder.
+5. Paste the 'mods' and 'resourcepacks' folders into the '.minecraft' folder.

 6. Launch minecraft.
 You should see a new installation option for 'fabric'.
 Use that.

+7. At the Multiplayer vs Singleplayer selection window, choose 'options' -> 'resource packs'.

+8. Selec three resource packs: OliverRemund, RenaissanceAndBaroque, and BrewingCanvas.

+9. Open the server.